 New forms and concepts of art that use time as an artistic medium.
-Time-based practices in experimental film and video, performance, happenings, sound and text.
+Time-based practices in experimental performance, happenings, sound and text.
 Development of 4-dimensional art projects.
-Strategies for structure, narrative, and deconstruction.
+Strategies for non-linear experience and simultaneity.
 Experiential and performative aspect of time-based work.

-AR 1017 DIGITAL IMAGE - LEVEL 4
+AR 1017 LE DIGITAL IMAGE - LEVEL 4